How Manufacturers Can Use Digital Marketing to Attract Employees

 - Temp agencies

 These tactics are no longer as effective.
-One explantation we give for this is that we live in a different world now.
+One explantation we give for this is that we live in an increasingly digital world.

 "Forrester predicts 10 million jobs will be lost as a direct result of the robotic revolution.
 While the shift will come with a new wave of hiring (it estimates 15 million), automation and robotics will eliminate 25 million (jobs)." - CNBC, 2017

-Today’s young people view manufacturing as an unsafe career choice, even worse, as an industry that doesn’t value their employees.
-And the results are clear: they are choosing to go into other fields.
+Today's young people view manufacturing as an unsafe career choice, even worse: as an industry that doesn't value their employees.
+And the results are clear.
+Millennials are choosing to go into other fields.

-Through smart web design and practical digital marketing, you can show them how rewarding a career in manufacturing can be.
-The average salary for jobs in manufacturing starts somewhere between $50,000 and $70,000, and there are so many jobs available!
-People just need to re-gain their trust in the industry.
+Through smart web design and practical digital marketing, brands can show prospective employees how rewarding a career in manufacturing can be.

 #1: Boost Local SEO.